DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Retorna o valor do seno hiperbólico do argumento

 ##  <a name="sqrt"></a>  sqrt
- Calcula a raiz squre do argumento
+ Calcula a raiz de squre do argumento

 ```
 inline float sqrt(float _X) restrict(amp);